Health Services

 Community Accountability, Response & Emergency Services (CARES)

-CARES promotes safety for the Barnard community across all elements: physical; fire and safety; structural; interpersonal; and psychosocial.
-CARES supports and contributes to a safe, healthy, and inclusive learning environment for students, faculty, staff and visitors.
-The Department plays a central role in preventative and protective measures to minimize the risk or impact of emergency situations on campus.
-To this end, CARES works closely with campus and community partners, including Columbia Public Safety, Columbia Title IX, and the New York City Police Department when appropriate and necessary.
+CARES promotes safety for the Barnard community in every arena: physical; fire and safety; structural; interpersonal; and psychosocial.
+The department supports and contributes to a safe, healthy, and inclusive learning environment for students, faculty, staff and visitors.
+It also plays a central role in preventative and protective measures to minimize the risk or impact of emergency situations on campus.
+To this end, CARES works closely with campus and community partners, including Columbia Public Safety and the New York City Police Department when appropriate and necessary.
 While all members of the CARES department receive training specific to their role, they are also committed to the philosophy that everyone on campus can contribute to a community that fosters the safety of all.

-• The Response Team is made up of responders who are focused on supporting holistic approaches to safety and crisis response.
-They staff the (non-emergency) Response line at 212-854-3362 to provide initial intervention, response, and/or referral to campus resources.
+• The Response Team is focused on supporting holistic approaches to safety and crisis response initial intervention, response, and/or referral to campus resources.

-• The Preparedness team (fire safety and compliance personnel) embodies the college’s commitment to shared responsibility for the safety and welfare of the campus community.
-Preparedness efforts related to fire and life safety, crime prevention, and emergency preparation inform students and employees of the resources available to them and remind them of their personal responsibility to take prudent precautions.
+• The Preparedness Team (fire safety and compliance personnel) embodies the college’s commitment to shared responsibility for the safety and welfare of the campus community.
+This team has primary responsibility for preparedness efforts related to fire and life safety, crime prevention, and emergency preparation.
+They inform students and employees of the resources available to them and remind them of their personal responsibility to take prudent precautions.

 For more information please visit the Barnard CARES website at barnard.edu/CARES.